 Cause of Condition: Policies and procedures have not been designed and implemented to ensure that the County's financial statement is accurately presented.

-Effect of Condition: This condition resulted in the disbursements to be materially understated on the County's financial statement.
+Effect of Condition: This condition resulted in the County's financial statement being materially misstated.

 Recommendation: OSAI recommends the County design and implement policies and procedures to ensure the County's financial statement is accurately presented.